pozitron57/plotnik/README.md

 ```

-`crop=True` works only with svg files.
-Requires `Inkscape` installation on your machine.
+`crop=True` is only compatible with SVG files and requires the installation of `Inkscape` on your machine.
-It removes paths with names `patch_1` and `patch_2` which in my case contains no paths.
+This feature removes paths named `patch_1` and `patch_2`, which, in my case, do not contain any paths.

+The default font is 'STIX Two Text'.
+To switch to Computer Modern Roman, use `d.set_config(font='serif')`,
-Standard font is "STIX Two Text".
-Use `d.set_config(font='serif')` to get computer modern roman (need latex to be installed on your machine).
+noting that this requires LaTeX to be installed on your machine.

 To draw the lines, you may use `processes`: class `Process()` with its subclasses: